 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
-This allows me to keep the site up to date and expand on resources.
+This and display ads allows me to keep the site up to date and give back.
 Thanks for reading!

 As a digital nomad, you’ll be living out of your backpack – making this item one of the most important purchase decisions!

-Features to Consider When Purchasing Nomads Backpack
+Features to Consider When Purchasing a Nomads Backpack

-On my first year traveling, I took a 75l travel backpack and it became the bane of my existence – I could barely get the thing on!
-I downgraded to a 40l after that trip and haven’t looked back since.
-Every bag on this list of the best digital nomad bags can be used as a carry-on.
+On my first year traveling through South America I took a 75l travel backpack, and it became the bane of my existence – I could barely get the thing on!
+So I downgraded to a 40l after that trip and never looked back.

-- Security – If you are concerned about theft while traveling, you may want to look for a backpack with built-in anti-theft features like cut-resistant material and a way to secure the bag with a lock.
+If you are concerned about theft while traveling, you may want to look for a backpack with built-in anti-theft features like cut-resistant material and a way to secure the bag with a lock.

-- Cost – While cost may be one of your primary deciding factors when choosing your digital nomad luggage, I highly recommend looking at your bag as an investment.
+While cost may be one of your primary deciding factors when choosing your digital nomad luggage, look at your bag as an investment.

 - It’s carry-on sized (40L), meaning I often don’t have to pay for a checked bag.